Mahmoud-Abdelfatah/multitenancy-courses/README.md

    - Copy the contents of `.env-example` to a new file named `.env`.

 2. **Create the SQLite database file:**
-   - In the root directory, create a new file named `database.sqlite`.
+   - In the database directory, create a new file named `database.sqlite`.
 This will be used as the application's database.

 3. **Install PHP dependencies using Composer:**